Purchase a Provisioned Throughput for an Amazon Bedrock model - Amazon Bedrock

-When you purchase a Provisioned Throughput for a model, you specify the level of commitment for it and the number of model units (MUs) to allot.
-For MU quotas, see Provisioned Throughput quotas.
-The number of MUs that you can allot to your Provisioned Throughputs depends on the commitment term for the Provisioned Throughput:
+When you purchase a Provisioned Throughput by Model Units for a model, you specify the level of commitment for it and the number of model units (MUs) to allot.
+For MU quotas, see Amazon Bedrock endpoints and quotas in the AWS General Reference.
+Before you can purchase a Provisioned Throughput (with commitment or no commitment), you must first visit the AWS support center to request MUs for your account to be distributed between the Provisioned Throughputs.
+After your request has been granted, you can purchase a Provisioned Throughput.

 Note

-After you purchase the Provisioned Throughput, you can only change the associated model if you select a custom model.
-You can change the associated model to one of the following:
+After you purchase the Provisioned Throughput, if it's associated with a custom model, you can change the model by specifying one of the following options:

 Console